Italian hip-hop

-Italian hip hop is hip hop music rapped in the Italian language and/or made by Italian artists.
-One of the first hip hop crews to catch the attention of the Italian mainstream was Bologna's Isola Posse All Star, then and still today produced by Sandro Orru, who had written the soundtrack to the animated Signor Rossi TV series Signor Rossi in the 1970s.
-The European Music Office's report on Music in Europe claimed that in general, hip hop from the south of Italy tends to be harder than that from the north.
+Italian hip-hop is hip-hop rapped in the Italian language and/or made by Italian artists.
+One of the first hip-hop crews to catch the attention of the Italian mainstream was Bologna's Isola Posse All Star, then and still today produced by Sandro Orru, also known as DJ Gruff.

 History

 1980s

-In the early 1980s, hip hop spread to Italy through posse cuts, which were popular in social centers, alternative centers where several left-wing young people regularly meet, and where the extremely influential Italian hardcore punk scene was flourishing, from which the Italian posse cut movement inherited its social conscious.
+In the early 1980s, hip-hop spread to Italy through posse cuts, which were popular in social centers, alternative centers where several left-wing young people regularly meet, and where the extremely influential Italian hardcore punk scene was flourishing, from which the Italian posse cut movement inherited its social conscious.
 The first star to emerge from this scene was Jovanotti, who would rap in otherwise standard Italian pop.
-While Jovanotti was discovered by the famous producer Claudio Cecchetto and quickly reached fame, in the underground Radical Stuff published the first Italian hip hop street video Let's Get Dizzy, featuring lo Greco Bros in 1989.
+While Jovanotti was discovered by the famous producer Claudio Cecchetto and quickly reached fame, in the underground Radical Stuff published the first Italian hip-hop street video Let's Get Dizzy, featuring lo Greco Bros in 1989.
 Also that year, Marko Von Schoenberg of Stone Castle Records in Italy produced Dre' n OG along with Andre Herring (now known as the King of Art) and Nathaniel Goodwin, with songs such as AK-47, Got Damn, Do Beat, and Spread Your Legs.
 But DRE and OG never received any payments for recordings.

-Underground hip hop group Assalti Frontali, was founded in Rome in 1988.
+Underground hip-hop group Assalti Frontali, was founded in Rome in 1988.
 They are known for their left-wing politically and socially charged lyrics.